 automatically stop when a student turns 18.

-because a parent is deceased.
-Others may receive dependent benefits because their parent receives Social Security retirement or
+a parent is deceased.
+Others may receive dependent benefits because their parent receives Social Security retirement or disability

-disability benefits.
-Benefits for minor children generally continue until age 18 (or 19 if they’re still in high school) unless they are disabled
+benefits.
+Benefits for minor children generally continue until age 18 (or 19 if they’re still in high school) unless they are disabled and

 For more information about Social Security student benefits, visit www.socialsecurity.gov/schoolofficials.
 The website outlines how the